Deportations of U.S. citizens in the second Trump administration: Navajo Nation

 All Navajo people born within the United States are U.S. citizens due to the Indian Citizenship Act of 1924 and the United States Constitution.
 According to the Navajo Nation, over a dozen indigenous people had been questioned, detained, or asked to provide proof of citizenship by federal law enforcement during immigration raids in January 2025.
 In some cases, ICE officers were not aware that Certificates of Degree of Indian Blood (CDIB) are proof of citizenship, and one person was detained for nine hours.
 In another case, eight Native Americans were detained for two hours after their workplace was raided.
 Their phones were confiscated, and one Navajo woman reported that she was not able to provide proof of citizenship until her phone was returned and she was able to text family, one of whom sent a copy of the woman's CDIB.

 Enough Navajos have been stopped by immigration authorities that the nation created a guide with tips about what to do if stopped, encouraging people to always carry identification and that families alert their children about what to do, including having them memorize their Social Security numbers.
-Other tribes have also issued tips and warnings, and Native News Online published an article, "Native Americans and Immigration Enforcement – Know Your Rights".
+Other tribes have also issued tips and warnings, and Native News Online published an article, "Native Americans and Immigration Enforcement–Know Your Rights."
 Navajo Arizona state senator Theresa Hatathlie suggested that tribes contact DHS to share what their travel enrollment card and CDIB look like.

-Puerto Ricans

-Puerto Ricans are U.S. citizens as established by the Jones-Shafroth Act (1917), which made Puerto Rico a U.S. territory.
-In spite of their citizenship, ICE raids detained and arrested Puerto Ricans under the second Trump administration in multiple incidents.
-In one, a U.S. military veteran from Puerto Rico was detained on January 23, 2025, after an ICE raid at a seafood warehouse in Newark, New Jersey.
-The veteran worked there as a warehouse manager.
-The co-owner of the business said that ICE appeared to be targeting people who look Hispanic, while ignoring his white employees.

-In another notable incident, three members of a Puerto Rican family were taken to a detention center in Milwaukee, Wisconsin, on January 27, 2025, after an immigration officer heard one of them speaking Spanish.
-They were released prior to processing when they provided documentation.
-The detentions led to a significant upswing in passport requests from Puerto Ricans to provide documentation to satisfy immigration officers.